Older Adult & Caregiver Resource & Referral Services and Retirement Housing for Independent Older Adults

 DO YOU WANT TO TALK TO A PERSON?
-Internet is a wonderful tool and can help us narrow down our options, but sometimes we NEED to discuss our situation with a person.
+The Internet is a wonderful tool that can help us narrow down our options, but sometimes we NEED to discuss our situation with a person.
 There are also those instances where the website is no longer available, the business has changed, the services don't meet your needs or serve your area, or you are referred to yet another website that is hard to navigate and still doesn't answer your questions.
 Sometimes you are asked to leave YOUR contact information before you can find answers.
 And - sometimes the information on the website is just incorrect.

 LET US HELP!
-You can send your inquiry through our web page, through email (firstname.lastname@example.org) or you can call us at 304 280-8701 and leave a message.
+You can send your inquiry through our web page, email (email@example.com) or call us at 304 280-8701 and leave a message.
 We will return your call as soon as we can.
 We will listen to your questions and try to direct you to the options that best suit your needs.
 You are also welcome to make an appointment and come to talk to us in person!

 We can offer information whether you live in our geographic area (West Virginia / Ohio / Pennsylvania) or in another location!
 Let us be YOUR GATEWAY TO CARE FOR OLDER ADULTS!